pselva7/PlantAKRsClassification/README.md

 **5.** Depending on the seqkit, blast+ and datamash environment, run the script file.
 If everything is set, just call the script ./PlantAKRsClassification.sh in the terminal.
 You will get the final output within few seconds (or in a minute, based on your query size) if everything is good.
 If you use TaAKRs.fa as query, you will see the results within 2 seconds.

 **For more details go through the pipeline which includes detailed comments for each and every step.**

+# Limitations
+The piepline is suitable to classify the AKRs of angiosperms.
+Classification of AKRs from primitive organisms (e.g. algae) is highly unlikely.

 #❗️for any queries reach me at: pselva7@gmail.com